zatosource/ide-vscode/DEVELOPMENT.md

 ## Preparing for development

-From the `ide-vs-code` directory, simply type `npm install`.
+From the `ide-vscode` directory, simply type `npm install`.
 This arranges for the `node_modules` directory to be populated with dependencies taken from `package.json`.